NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

   - GPU-to-GPU: Shuffle blocks that were able to fit in GPU memory.
   - Host-to-GPU and Disk-to-GPU: Shuffle blocks that spilled to host (or disk) but will be manifested in the GPU in the downstream Spark task.

+The RAPIDS Shuffle Manager uses the `spark.shuffle.manager` plugin interface in Spark and it relies on fast connections between executors, where shuffle data is kept in a cache backed by GPU, host, or disk.
+As such, it doesn't implement functionality to interact with the External Shuffle Service (ESS).
+To enable the RAPIDS Shuffle Manager, users need to disable ESS using `spark.shuffle.service.enabled=false`.
+Note that Spark's Dynamic Allocation feature requires ESS to be configured, and must also be disabled with `spark.dynamicAllocation.enabled=false`.

 ### System Setup